the-other-mariana/circuits-workshop/session02/README.md

 # Session 02

-Today, we use a touch sensor that whenever it was touched, a led turned on. <br />
+Small code that turns on a led while pressing a touch sensor. <br />

 ## Specifications